 Lenders usually approve credit cards (or other types of loans) based partly on your repayment history with cards or loans you already have.
 You may need to demonstrate a consistent history of meeting your required monthly repayments over the past few months and years.
 For credit cards, you will often need to show that you’ve been making more than just the minimum monthly repayments, to show that you can actually repay the debt.

 If you’d like to check your own, you can get a free credit score from Canstar.

 If you’d like to improve your credit score, it can be worth looking into what black marks you may be able to fix.
 You never know what it might uncover – an unpaid phone bill you can afford to repay now, or even an administrative error you could report to the credit bureau for investigation.

 Canstar has some tips on how you can improve your credit score, to help get you started.

 4. Start saving

-Lenders may consider your current bank statements when you apply for a credit card with a poor credit rating.
-If you’ve overdrawn your account recently, or if any direct debits have been dishonoured because there wasn’t enough in your account at the time, this may work against you.
+Lenders may also consider your current bank statements when you apply for a credit card with a poor credit rating.
+If you’ve overdrawn your account recently, or if any direct debits have been dishonoured because there wasn’t enough money in your account at the time, this may work against you.

 If, after doing your homework and determining your eligibility, you do decide to apply for a credit card, you can compare what’s available with Canstar: